Micky Van De Ven Scout Report At Tottenham Hotspur 2025/2026: Time For A New Environment? – Player Analysis

 His tackling success is also quite inconsistent, with a 45.2% win rate this season.

-Micky Van De Ven In Possession
+Micky Van De Ven Tactics In Possession

 Micky van de Ven is left-footed and best suited to the LCB role in a back-three formation like the one currently used at Spurs, given his speed and ball-playing ability.